SkymanOne/folidity/reports/main.typ

 As an example, @Listing:lalrpop illustrates a typical parsing rule in Lalrpop, that produces the `AccessAttribute` struct in Rust in @Listing:lalrpop-rust.
 `<Expression>` is another Lalrpop rule that parses expressions.
 This way, we can compose different rules and structures together, hence building a tree.
-`@L` and `@R` tokens allow to track the location span of a token which is heavily used in further stages of compilation for reporting purposes.
+`@L` and `@R` tokens allow tracking the location span of a token, which is heavily used in further compilation stages for reporting purposes.

-Finally, we do not resolve primitives to concrete Rust types yet, instead, they are parsed as strings and resolved to a specific type based on the context of the expression as explained later.
+Finally, we do not resolve primitives to concrete Rust types yet.
+Instead, they are parsed as strings and resolved to a specific type based on the context of the expression, as explained later.

 == Semantics & Typing